Personal account of Brig James Hill's experiences in Normandy

 Their drop however saw the battalion widely dispersed, but they still managed to achieve all of their objectives by noon on 6 June.

-The next major operation was Varsity - The Rhine Crossing.
+The next major operation was Varsity - the Rhine Crossing.
+They were to emplane at Chipping Ongar airfield.
 The battalions objectives were to assist 3rd Para Brigade clear the DZ and defend the western portion of the DZ and to seize the raised ground along the main road.
 The Canadians were heavily engaged in the wooded area of the DZ and fought against German airborne troops, soundly beating them and achieving their objectives.
 During this operation their commanding officer - Lt Col Nicklin - was killed.
 His parachute was caught in the trees on landing, but as Private Jan DeVries explained: "Nicklin was actually probably dead before he came into the trees because he sailed right over a German machine-gun".
 He was replaced as CO by Lt.
 Col. George Fraser Eadie.
 A medic of the battalion, Cpl Topham, was awarded a VC for his rescue of several wounded men.

-The battalion then advanced to the Baltic with the rest of 6 Airborne Division.
+The Canadians then advanced to the Baltic alongside 6th Airborne Division, with many of the men catching rides on the tanks of the 4th Battalion, Grenadier guards in the first week of April.
 During their march across Germany, the Canadians took part in the liberation of Bergen Belsen concentration camp on April 15.
 Eadie would later describe the scenes:

 "As we drove into Wismar near dusk, we soon saw Russian Army tanks on the coast road.
 The next morning, in the town square of Wismar, it was estimated there were over 6,000 soldiers, silently awaiting instructions to a POW camp.
 All Germans, civilians and soldiers, are terribly afraid of the Russians and I don't blame them.
 The Russians are just as tough as they look and can they drink!!
 The Vodka stuff is like "kick-a-poo joyjuice".
 German girls haven't got a chance.
 But I can't blame the Russians, they are just paying back a few scores.
 Wonderful fighters, even the tank drivers (girls) are tough.
 We are much too soft"